Skip to content

-Bernie Sanders is criticized for going negative.
-His campaign has accused Joe Biden of “betraying” black voters (Biden is the favorite candidate of black voters) and Elizabeth Warren of being the candidate of wealthy white liberals.
+- Bernie Sanders is criticized for going negative.
+His campaign has accused Joe Biden of “betraying” black voters (Biden is the first choice of many black voters) and Elizabeth Warren of being the candidate of wealthy white liberals.
 NBC reports it’s bringing back memories of 2016: “Sanders, his supporters and his surrogates go on the attack; Sanders downplays or dismisses the attacks; and the party becomes more divided.”

-Hanna Trudo reports former president Barack Obama’s lieutenants share these concerns but have yet to mount a concerted opposition.
+- Hanna Trudo reports that former president Barack Obama’s lieutenants share those concerns but have yet to mount a concerted opposition.

 - Bill Scher argues Iowa matters less than ever.
 The proof is in the candidates’ travel schedules: with the exception of Klobuchar and John Delaney, they are spending far less time in the state than candidates did in previous elections.